Manu7510/Streamlit-ETC-App/README.md

 For instance, a traveler won't have the capacity to understand a sign in local language that indcates notices or risks.
 This project mainly concentrates on recognzing text on signs.
 Signboard translator is a web app built in Streamlit, that uploads the signboard image , extracts the text from image, translates it to the desired language and converts it to audio.
-Here easyocr is used to extract the image text , IBM Watson API to translate it and gTTs for audio conversion.
+Here easyocr is used to extract the image text , IBM Watson API to translate it and gTTS for audio conversion.
 IBM Watson also provides language identification feature that is also added here.

 ## Features